ceh137/gropher/README.md

 # gropher

 gropher is a high-performance, thread-safe graph library for Go that provides flexible data storage and serialization capabilities.
-Similar to Python's NetworkX, it allows storing arbitrary data in nodes while maintaining type safety and performance.
+Similar to Python's NetworkX, it allows storing arbitrary data in Nodes while maintaining type safety and performance.

 ## Features

 - 🚀 High-performance graph operations
 - 🔒 Thread-safe implementation
 - 💾 JSON serialization support
-- 🎯 Generic data storage in nodes
+- 🎯 Generic data storage in Nodes
 - 📦 Easy to use API
 - 🧪 Comprehensive test coverage
 - 📝 Well-documented code